 Frequently Asked Questions

 What is the duration of the program?

-The seminar series and professional assignments begin in September.
-Fellows may choose from two options: 8 months (July – February) or 11 months (July – May).
+In the 2020-2021 program year, all Fellows participate in a 9-month format (October – June).
+The seminar series and professional assignments begin in December – January.
 Prior to the seminar series and work placements, Fellows are required to participate in German language training, depending on their German language proficiency level.
-Language training begins in the United States in March with private tutoring for up to 4 hours/week until departure for Germany.
-Fellows will participate in full-time group language training in Germany starting in July or August, depending on how their German language proficiency has progressed.
+Language training begins in the United States in August with private tutoring for up to 4 hours/week until departure for Germany.
+Fellows will participate in full-time group language training in Germany starting in October, depending on how their German language proficiency has progressed.